lodgedwhere/lodgedwhere.github.io/essays/meaning-without-representation.md

 ## Relational Encoding Across Channels

 Consider a two-channel model with bitstreams $X$ and $Y$.
 Cross-channel coupling enables the transformation of temporal relations into simultaneous ones.

-For example, the temporal relation
+For example, imposing a cross-channel relation on

 $$
-b_t^{(Y)} \oplus b_{t-1}^{(Y)}
+b_t^{(X)} \oplus b_t^{(Y)}
 $$

-may be rewritten as a cross-channel relation:
+rewrites the temporal relation

 $$
-b_t^{(X)} \oplus b_t^{(Y)},
+b_t^{(Y)} \oplus b_{t-1}^{(Y)}
 $$

-which implies:
+as

 $$
 b_t^{(X)} = b_{t-1}^{(Y)}.
 $$

 Past information in bitstream $Y$ is encoded onto the relation between $X$ and $Y$ in the present; temporal memory is thus converted into relational structure.

-However, this comes at the cost of sacrificing at least one independent component of $\mathbf{A}_t$.
+The system encodes relations between distinctions rather than distinctions themselves by imposing a simple parity constraint.
+However, this cross-channel encoding sacrificing at least one independent input degree of freedom in $\mathbf{A}_t$.

 ---

 ## Capacity and Tradeoff

-A finite system cannot simultaneously preserve all incoming information and all past structure; increasing retention of past information necessarily reduces coupling to present input.
+A finite system cannot simultaneously preserve all incoming information and all past structure.
+For an $n$-bit system, increasing retention of past information necessarily reduces coupling to present input.

-Two regimes follow:

-- **full coupling**, with maximal transmission but no redundancy
-- **relational encoding**, with reduced input coupling but increased internal structure

-The system must allocate its limited representational capacity, and different allocations give rise to qualitatively distinct regimes.
+Two regimes follow.
+Either *full coupling*, with maximal transmission but no redundancy; or *relational encoding* with reduced input coupling but increased internal structure.
+The system must allocate its limited representational capacity, and different allocations realize qualitatively distinct regimes.

 ---

 ## "Grasping" as Capacity Reallocation

+The tradeoff admits a direct interpretation relevant to experience within the distinction/marking/reentry framework.
 To preserve information that is about to be lost, the system must devote present degrees of freedom to carrying forward traces of the past.
 These degrees of freedom are then unavailable for coupling to current input.

 Grasping may therefore be defined structurally as: